I often assign class essays that are fairly open-ended. If you need help settling upon a topic, please consider the following:

 - what external readings (if appropriate) will you make use of and are they appropriate to your topic?

 Once you have your topic, read Writing Class Essays.

-The following brief proposals (for a conflict management class and media class) identify a compelling topic, mention the issues/questions of interest, likely arguments/themes, and supporting sources.
+The following proposals (a short one for conflict management class and longer one for a digital communications class) identify a compelling topic, mention the issues/questions of interest, likely arguments/themes, and supporting sources.

 Conflict in Rwanda